izawartka/gta2-trainer-cpp/README.md

 # gta2-trainer-cpp

+## Faeatures
+Player ped controlling, Cars spawning n' fixing, Weapons giving, Vocals playing, Important info showing, Non-stop crashing ultimate GTA2 trainer with so many features, I can't list them all!!! (or i'm just too lazy nevermind)

+## Fast install
+If you just want to play it, download and copy contents of the "build" directory to your game root folder.
+THen just run (in window mode) gta-trainer.exe instead of gta.exe and you should see the trainer window under the GTA2 window.

 ## Playing with the code
 If you want to build it on your own, there is a VS solution inside so it shouldn't be a problem to compile it.